pseudotensor/open-strawberry/README.md

 5. Generate multiple reasoning traces per problem.
 6. Apply this process to a large set of problems with verifiable ground truths.
 7. Select correct reasoning traces for each problem.
-8. Fine-tune a model using the selected reasoning traces.
+8. Fine-tune a model using the selected reasoning traces using DPO or NLHF.

 ## Speculations